KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_844007973328125952_856670255643492402_transcript-dual-frozen-reaction-guide.html)

 **Finding:**
-The order of elemental application and the gauge units determines the second reaction that occurs (and whether it occurs) when the attack that reacts with Freeze can cause both shatter and a different reaction.
+The order of Elemental application and the gauge units determines the second reaction that occurs (and whether it occurs) when the attack that reacts with Freeze can cause both Shatter and a different reaction.

 Examples (since that sentence is kinda hard to understand):